wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-spotlight-lets-meet-commons.md

 ## In one sentence, what does Commons do?

-Commons is a private ‘Clubhouse’ for your team to collaborate and connect.
+Common is a voice-first collaboration platform designed to recreate an office-like environment where you can jump in and out of conversations with your team.

 ## What is the problem you are solving?
 Was this the initial problem, or did you pivot?